a-krishnamachar/nba-shots-visualization/UserStudyTasks.md

 3. Did Stephen Curry attempt more 2-point field goals or 3-point goals?
 4. How do you interpret the Accuracy v.
 Distance from Hoop graph?
 5. What was Kevin Durant's field goal percentage for 2-pointers?
 What about for 3-pointers?
+6. Based on the Accuracy v.
+Distance chart, what range from the hoop is Giannis Antetokounmpo most efficient?